Nonadiabatic instanton rate theory beyond the golden-rule limit: Discussion

-For spin--boson models at moderate friction our theory captures the behaviour of the exact rate for a wider range of diabatic coupling strengths than the GR rate on its own, and correctly predicts the sign and magnitude of the error introduced by making the golden-rule approximation.
-One can even use our fourth-order expression to correct the GR approximation when its deviation from the exact rate is not too large (up to a factor of 2 in cases we have tested so far).
-Crucially, few additional calculations are necessary to evaluate the new rate constant.
+For spin--boson models at moderate friction our theory captures the behaviour of the full non-perturbative rate for a wider range of diabatic coupling strengths than the GR rate on its own, and correctly predicts the sign and magnitude of the error introduced by making the golden-rule approximation.
+Under favourable conditions, one can use the fourth-order terms to obtain significantly improved estimates of the full nonadiabatic rate.
+Crucially, few additional calculations are necessary to evaluate the new expression.
 Its $\kfa$ component derives from a GR instanton at $\beta/2$, \latin{i.e.}, at twice the temperature of the simulation.
-Since instanton optimisation typically involves starting at high temperature and cooling the system down, it is easy to arrange for $\beta/2$ to be visited along the way.
+Since instanton optimisation typically involves starting at high temperature and cooling the system down,\cite{Andersson2009Hmethane,Rommel2011locating,InstReview} it is easy to arrange for $\beta/2$ to be visited along the way.
 All the quantities needed to evaluate $\kfredasc$ are in that case directly available from the output of the optimisation.

-The $\kfb$ component derives from a GR instanton at precisely the simulation temperature.
+The $\kfb$ component derives from a GR instanton at the simulation temperature, $\beta$.
 In addition to the output of the GR optimisation, the calculation of $\kfredbsc$ requires the potential energy and gradient of the upper diabatic state ($V_1$ on the reactant side and $V_0$ on the product side), as well as the diabatic coupling $\Delta$ along the instanton trajectory.
 However no instanton re-optimisation is required, and the additional quantities need only be evaluated on a relatively sparse grid.
 The computational overhead thus remains marginal compared to the initial GR optimisation.

-The final (partition function) component, rather than deriving from a delocalised instanton structure, comes from just two points---the minima of the reactant and product diabats.
+The final (partition-function) component, rather than deriving from a delocalised instanton structure, comes from just two points---the minima of the reactant and product diabats.
 Consequently this term should also add little to the overall computation time.
 Moreover, this term is expected to often be insignificant in practice, as it is proportional to the square of the diabatic coupling at the reactant/product minimum, which may be negligible.